ICTU/netbox_slm/README.md

    <<collapsed>>
    ```

-Now you can run commands from the netbox repository like this;
+Now you can run commands from the NetBox repository like this;

    ```
    $ cd netbox/netbox